Monday 2 June 1941

 Anglo/Turkish Relations: The Turkish government informs the British government that it prefers to remain neutral and declines a request to join an invasion of Vichy French Levant.

 Anglo/US Relations: The US Army-Navy Board officially adopts the U.S.-British Commonwealth joint Basic War Plan, or, as it later became known, Rainbow Five.
 In the event of a worldwide conflict, the plan is for the Allies to make their priority defeating Italy and Germany first.
-As for Japan, Allied "strategy, in the Far East will be defensive" because "the United States does not intend to add to its present military strength" there.
+As for Japan, the Allied "strategy, in the Far East will be defensive" because "the United States does not intend to add to its present military strength" there.
 Rainbow Five basically foresees the loss of the Philippines.
 However, no plans are made for evacuating the Americans in the islands.

 |Admiral Ernest J. King on the cover of Time magazine, 2 June 1941.|